 Wendy Long manages Tennessee’s TennCare program.
 Previously, Dr. Long held key executive management positions within TennCare, including deputy director and chief medical officer — providing leadership and direction to all areas of TennCare operations.

-Jami Snyder serves as Medicaid Director for the Arizona Health Care Cost Containment System, Arizona’s Medicaid program.
-Prior to her current role, Ms. Snyder served as the Texas Medicaid director.
+Jami Snyder served as Medicaid Director for the Arizona Health Care Cost Containment System, Arizona’s Medicaid program.
+Prior to her role in Arizona, Ms. Snyder served as the Texas Medicaid director.
 She has over 18 years of experience in health and human services, including extensive regulatory experience.

 Allison Taylor, Medicaid Director, Indiana Family and Social Services Agency (FSSA)